Sambir

 Day 8: Pokhara to Kathmandu

 The 8th and final day of our journey to Annapurna Sanctuary ends with a bus drive from Pokhara to Kathmandu.
-After a morning breakfast and a quick shopping experience in Pokhara, we hop on our bus and return back mesmerizing all the memories we created during the trip.
-As we arrive at Kathmandu, we say our final goodbye to the guide and fellow trekkers to end the 8-day journey in the Himalayas.
+After a morning breakfast and a quick shopping experience in Pokhara, you hop on the bus and return, mesmerized by all the memories you created during the trip.
+This drive offers a final chance to admire the terraced hillsides and rural life that define Nepal’s middle hills.
+Upon arrival in Kathmandu, our guide bids you farewell, concluding the 8-day journey in the Himalayas.
 Have a safe journey back home.
 Namaste.

 Itinerary Details